wyszo/TaskRatchet-iOS/Project.md

 			- #done Search the Beeminder forums: TaskRatchet
 			- #done Search Twitter: TaskRatchet
 	- Playing with the tool a bit more to understand it a bit better
-	- Playing with their Python API tool to see how it works better
+	#task Playing with their Python API tool to see how it works better
-	- Research Task Ratchet API
+	#task Research Task Ratchet API
-		- Write down Task Ratchet API spec (that's currently up) and brief documentation
+		- #done Write down Task Ratchet API spec (that's currently up) and brief documentation
 		- Create a Postman Collection docummenting & testing that API
 		- I could most likely use their Python API tool to do it